-Oversight responsibility of Water and Environmental Affairs Portfolio Committee
+Oversight responsibility of Water and Sanitation Portfolio Committee

-The Water Affairs and Sanitation Portfolio Committee is responsible for the oversight of the Water and Environmental Affairs Departments as well as the following statutory entities:
+The Water and Sanitation Portfolio Committee is responsible for oversight of the Department of Water and Sanitation (DWS) as well as the following statutory entities:

 Water Trading Entity